bocchini/video-maker/README.md

 Project to make videos

 **Project Author**
-Felipe Dechamps
+Author the vídeos: Felipe Dechamps

 **API KEY**
-Rename .gitkeep to credential.json and replace the api key for your api key.
+Into in folder credentials, rename .gitkeep to credential.json and replace the api key for your api key.